Robert Edmund Sherwood

 Robert Edmund Sherwood (1864-1946) was an American circus clown and writer.
 Sherwood worked in circuses during the period of the late 19th and early 20th centuries and wrote two popular circus memoirs: Here We are Again: Recollections of an Old Circus Clown (1926) and Hold Yer Hosses!
 The Elephants are Coming!
 (1932).

+Personal life

+In 1902, Sherwood purchased a house in Prospect Park South, Flatbush, Brooklyn at 203 Marlborough Road.
+In 1907, Sherwood, known in the neighborhood as "Uncle Bob", created an annual Lollipop Tree festival in Flatbush.
+The Lollipop Tree festival consisted of Uncle Bob hiding lollipops in hollow trees for local children.
+Sherwood donated his large collection of circus memorabilia to the Henry Ford Museum in Greenfield, Michigan.